 Filling the Fuel Tank

-This unit is equipped with a single 18 gallon fuel tank.
+These units are equipped with a single internal fuel tank.
+The YLT6010DE has a 20 gallon tank and the LLT6012DE has a 35 Gallon tank.
 Use caution when filling the tank to prevent it from overflowing.